The Blind Man’s Garden by Nadeem Aslam

 We follow Rohan’s natural and adopted sons Jeo and Mikal on an idealistic humanitarian mission from Heer in rural Pakistan to newly-invaded Afghanistan, where they are quickly captured and sold to a Taliban enclave, later the target of an American raid.
 In a plot that echoes the real-life case of Ahmed Errachidi, we are taken to a US-run prison where the process of suspect interrogation is unfolded with harrowing thoroughness.

 On both sides of the border, extremist Islamists match US like-for-like with false imprisonment, rape, public beatings and other dogma-driven thuggery, corrupting the lushness and civility of Aslam’s opening scenes.
 A likeable conman eventually tries to barter his kidney for his son’s release from prison; women are attacked for visiting their children’s graves on the pretext that Allah forbids them to enter cemeteries.

 Aslam is a master of well-executed juxtaposition: west with east, civilisation with anarchy, and, repeatedly, the legends and laudable morals of ancient faith with their squalid interpretations in the modern world.
 The narrative is steeped in myth without ever becoming magic-realist – rather harsh reality and supernatural goodness run in perfect parallel.
 The point seems to be that they are both always there.

-The Blind Man’s Garden is published by Faber & Faber at the hardback price of £18.99.
-For further information click here.
+The Blind Man’s Garden is published on 29th January 2013 by Faber & Faber at the hardback price of £18.99.
+For further information visit the publisher’s website here.